ark-network/arkdev.info/docs/learn/concepts.md

 In this example Alice owns a 10k sats VTXO and joins a round to refresh it.
 The Server creates the next VTXO tree with the new VTXO, and a chain of connectors for each spent (forfeited) VTXO, included the one used in Alice's forfeit tx.
 The example doesn't take into account service fees for sake of simplicity.

-### Market hours

-Ark faces a bootstrap issue where transaction costs can be high if there if a VTXO tree is built for few participants.
-Additionally, efficient cost-sharing among users is crucial for the network's success.

-To tackle these challenges, the Ark Server can announce so-called **market hours**, that are specific periods during which it will offer lower service fees for users joining rounds.

-Market hours allow users to schedule their settlements at predetermined times in the future, potentially saving on fees.
-The Ark Server's strategy in its very early stages is to concentrate users' activity during these periods, with the aim of increasing the number of participants in each round.

 ## ⛓️‍💥 Transactions